AndrewTHowell/budg-it/README.md

 1. Start first integration with Bank
   - Test out the adaptor pattern required
   - Get used to OAuth
-  - Useful to see how Bank APIs have modeled their resources and APIs, copy good practices
+  - Useful to see how Bank APIs have modeled their resources and APIs, copy ~~good~~ (turns out, bank APIs kinda suck) practices
 2. Fill out remaining resources
   - Payee
   - Category